Tove Lo: Awards and nominations

 After her commercial breakthrough, Lo has received many award nominations.
 She has earned six Grammis awards in her native Sweden, including Artist of the Year and Song of the Year for "Habits (Stay High)".
-Lo has also won four Scandipop Awards, which recognize the best music by artists from Nordic countries.
+Lo has also won four Scandipop Awards, which recognise the best music by artists from Nordic countries.
 As a songwriter of "Love Me like You Do" by Ellie Goulding, Lo received nominations for the Golden Globes, Grammys and Critics' Choice Awards.
 The singer has also been nominated for the MTV Europe Music Award for Best Swedish Act from 2014 to 2017.